neoforged/.github/primers/1.21.6/index.md

     - `GhastModel#animateTentacles` - Animates the tentacles of a ghast.
     - `HappyGhastHarnessModel` - A model representing the a ghast harness.
     - `HappyGhastModel` - A model representing a 'tamed' ghast.
     - `QuadrupedModel#createBodyMesh` now takes in two booleans for handling if the left and right hind leg textures are mirrored, respectively.
+- `net.minecraft.client.multiplayer.ClientLevel`
+    - `DEFAULT_QUIT_MESSAGE` - The component holding the quit game text.
+    - `disconnect(Copmonent)` - Disconnects from the current level instance, showing the associated component.
 - `net.minecraft.client.renderer.entity.HappyGhastRenderer` - The renderer for a 'tamed' ghast.
 - `net.minecraft.client.renderer.entity.layers.RopesLayer` - The render layer for the ropes used on a 'tamed' ghast.
 - `net.mienecraft.client.renderer.entity.state.HappyGhastRenderState` - The state of a 'tamed' ghast.